MrAMB312/python-p4-project-teacher-gradebook/README.md

   2. Navigate to `/assignments` and add a new assignment.

-  3. Select a student and add a grade for a specific assignment.
+  3. Select a student to view their grades.

+  4. Add a new grade for a specific assigment.

-  4. Update or delete an exisitng grade.
+  5. Edit or delete an existing grade.